AgustinSRG/ImageToMapMC/guides/export_as_structures.md

 ## Build the map inside a survival world or server

-In order to build the map inmside a survival world you have to create a new creative world and import the map as an structure.
+In order to build the map inside a survival world you have to create a new creative world and import the map as an structure.
 Once it is in your creative world, you can copy it to the survival world, either manually or using a client mod, like Schematicas.

 Follow these steps in order to get it done.